sstelfox/stelfox.net/drafts/cross-compiling-gentoo-for-xilinx-boards.md

-At this point you should have a mostly complete root filesystem and may want to start diverging from this guide (but pay attention to the kernel modules section).
+At this point you should have a mostly complete root filesystem and may want to start diverging from this guide (but pay attention to the kernel modules section, and the rebuild section).
 There are a couple of things that won't currently work, specifically:

 * Authentication
 * Serial Console